SamiPerttu/fundsp/README.md

 On the other hand, `A * 2.0` works with any `A`, even *sinks*.

 The other unary operator, *monitor* ( `!` ), can also be applied to any component.
-`!A` mixes inputs of `A` to its outputs, ignoring any missing or extra channels.
+`!A` adds inputs of `A` to its outputs, ignoring any missing or extra channels.
+`-!-A` subtracts inputs from outputs instead of adding them.

 ### Generators, Filters and Sinks